How closely are two people related? Some interesting such questions

 The most incestuous marriage in my family tree is that of the parents of Mahalalel.
 This provides a good exercise to compute consanguinity.
 Nevermind that the people are mythical: this might be the real family tree of some Adam Smith and Eve Jones that got stranded on a deserted island.

 Some of the medieval noble families interbred and one wonders if the unions were incestuous.
 Of course there's no accepted definition of incest.
 (The Church of England publishes a list of proscribed marriages: according to it a man may marry his first cousin, but not his son's widow.
 Genetic degradation can't be the worry here, since the latter is not a blood relation.)
-Today, we all agree that first cousins (consanguinity 3) shouldn't marry and that for second cousins (consanguinity 5) or beyond there should be no incest qualms.
+Today, many people agree that first cousins (consanguinity 3) shouldn't marry and have children, and that for second cousins (consanguinity 5) or beyond there should be no incest qualms.
 What about the marriage of first cousins 1x-removed (consanguinity 4)?
 We'll arbitrarily call that the threshold of incest.
 (Does anyone know if it's actually outlawed anywhere?)
 We have no ill intent with this definition, although the maternal grandparents of England's present Prince Consort Philip, Duke of Edinburgh, had that relation.
 (Speaking of Philip, his ancestry is so steeped in royal blood that he was chosen, among all living descendants of the Russian Czars, as the best fit for a DNA test with the Anastasia imposter.)

 There are so many examples of ancient nobles marrying their nieces or half-sisters, I shouldn't bother to mention any that "just" marry first cousins, or even the child of cousins who married a cousin, but there's one interesting example of the child of cousins marrying a cousin where, due to extra links, the consanguinity distances are 2.61 and 2.79 instead of the usual 3.00 for cousins.